Wauplin/pynecone-on-spaces/README.md

 # pynecone-on-spaces

-Simple tool to deploy a Pynecone app on Huggingface Spaces.
+Simple tool to deploy Pynecone apps on Huggingface Spaces.

+Checkout the instructions on the [Huggingface repo](https://huggingface.co/spaces/Wauplin/pynecone-on-spaces-template)